 One of the most popular areas in Malta is in the northern region of St Paul’s Bay, where the main coastal resorts and larger sandy beaches are found.
 The resorts of Qawra and Bugibba have lots of amazing hotel options and are perfect places to base yourself if you want to explore more of Malta.

 Bugibba has attractive sandy beaches which are perfect for soaking up the Mediterranean sun.
 Alternatively, the Malta National Aquarium is the place to go for a close-up view of the country’s underwater life.

 Qawra is right at the tip of Malta’s northern region and a perfect place to spend late afternoons.
 We’d suggest taking a walk along the promenade as the sun sets over this charming island.

 Mellieha is definitely up there as one of the best areas to stay in Malta.
 The sand is fine and the Mediterranean waters are warm.
-The large sandy beach also offers the opportunity to indulge in a spot of water skiing or windsurfing, while the town itself is typically Maltese and holds a lot of character with its striking architecture and pretty streets.
+The large sandy beach also offers the opportunity to indulge in a spot of water skiing or windsurfing, while the town itself is typically Maltese and holds a lot of character with its striking architecture and pretty street.

 Other beaches of note nearby include Golden Bay, Paradise Bay, Armier Bay and Għajn Tuffieħa.

 Not too far from Mellieha is the intriguing Sweethaven, which is also known as Popeye Village because it is actually a purpose-built set for the 1980 movie starring Robin Williams.
 The bizarre little village has now become a tourist attraction with lots of things to do for the whole family.

 Mellieha also serves as a portal to explore more of the Maltese archipelago.